AarambhDevHub/ignitia/README.md

 ## 📚 Examples

-Ignite comes with comprehensive examples to get you started:
+Ignitia comes with comprehensive examples to get you started:

 ### **🏠 Basic Server**
 ```